paigeadelethompson/django-powerdns-manager/docs/introduction.rst

   resource records supported by PowerDNS and customize the order in which they appear in the administration panel.
 - Zone cloning (experimental).
-- Zone transfers between users (experimental).
+- Zone transfers between users.
 - Zone file import through web form.
 - Zone file export.
 - Basic zone templates.